 The VCU University College provides advising to all freshmen who declare Mass Communications; University College is located on the Monroe Park campus on the first floor of Hibbs Hall.

-For more information and advising for the School’s graduate programs click here.
+There is more information and advising about the School’s graduate programs here.

 Bulletin and handbook